 - Crispy chicken.

-Tapas in Career Blai are offered in a self-service bar, making it easy to pick as many as you wish.
+Career Blai offers tapas in a self-service bar.
+This makes it easy to pick as many as you wish.

-There are many tapas bars in Career Blai, we have visited and can recommend La Tasqueta de Blai and Blai 9.
+There are many tapas bars in Career Blai.
+But if you’re looking for a recommendation, try La Tasqueta de Blai and Blai 9.

 Tapas originates from the word ‘tapar,‘ which means cover.
 Tapas were familiar originally as a piece of flatbread with meat, placed on top of a drink.